 Heart Rate Recovery This is more useful than your pulse as a measure of how fit you are, as it sees how well your heart copes with the strain of exercise.

 Run for 10 minutes and measure your heart rate 15 seconds after, and then compare this to your heart rate a minute after the run.
 To determine your heart rate recovery number, subtract the latter from your exercise heart rate.
 Multiply this number by ten, and you have your heart rate recovery number.
 If your heart rate recovery number is above 6 then you are very fit, between 4 and 6 is very good, 3 to 4 is fair and below 2 is poor.

 What to do: If you want to improve your heart rate recovery time, try to exercise more.
 The NHS recommends that adults should do 150 minutes of physical activity a week.
-You can take the NHS Fitness Test to see if you’re doing enough physical activity.
+See NHS Fitness ideas to see if you’re doing enough physical activity.

 Calculate your BMI: Your BMI is a good indicator of your general health.
 You can use the NHS BMI calculator to find out whether you are a healthy weight for your age and height.
 It’s important to think about your weight – being overweight can put you at risk of many different conditions including heart disease and type-2 diabetes.